 Do not think your spouse's attorney also represents you

-A spouse who has hired an attorney might try to get the other spouse to use their lawyer for convenience and to save legal fees.
+A spouse who has hired an attorney might try to get the other spouse to use their lawyer conveniently and to save legal fees.

-However, the real motive is to gain an unfair advantage during the divorce process by having his or her lawyer “represent both sides.”
+However, the real motive is to gain an unfair advantage during the divorce process by having their lawyer "represent both sides."

 When couples agree they will only hire one lawyer, they must fully understand that the lawyer's duty to diligently represent the client's best interests and provide legal advice goes only to the spouse who hired the attorney and signed the representation agreement.

-That spouse who hired the attorney gets all the benefits of the knowledge, experience, and guidance of the lawyer.
-The other gets nothing and is, in fact, representing themselves.
+That spouse who hired the attorney gets all the benefits of the lawyer's knowledge, experience, and guidance.
+The other gets nothing and is representing themselves.

-I have seen parties where one spouse hired an attorney, and the attorney drafted their agreement.
-For example, in a case where a husband was represented, and the wife did not have an attorney, the situation got resolved in mediation, and the husband’s attorney drafted a final divorce decree that they believed accurately reflected what the parties agreed upon.
+I have seen parties where one spouse hired an attorney and drafted their agreement.
+For example, in a case where a husband was represented, and the wife did not have an attorney, the situation got resolved in mediation.
+The husband's attorney drafted a final divorce decree that they believed accurately reflected what the parties agreed upon.
 The wife took the agreement to be reviewed by another attorney.
 The attorney informed her yes, the divorce decree did reflect the mediated settlement agreement, but it was slanted in favor of the husband.

 In other words, even if something is drafted that accurately reflects what two spouses agreed upon, there are ways to draft that agreement in favor of one spouse over another.
 The husband's attorney was looking out for his interest and not the wife's.

 An example of this could be if the husband were supposed to pay the wife $5,000.
-This could be placed in the decree that he supposed to pay her but never put a deadline for that payment.
+This could be placed in the decree he was supposed to pay her but never a deadline for that payment.

-One reason this might be done is if the husband ran into some financial troubles, he would have some breathing room to meet his obligation without getting in trouble with the court.
+This might be done because if the husband ran into some financial troubles, he would have some breathing room to meet his obligation without getting in trouble with the Court.

-Another example is drafting a deed transferring the wife’s interest to the husband but not drafting anything saying the husband has to get the loan out of the wife’s name or even pay the mortgage.
-This would mean that if the husband stopped paying the loan, the wife would have no recourse against the husband.
+Another example is drafting a deed transferring the wife's interest to the husband but not drafting anything saying the husband has to get the loan out of the wife's name or even pay the mortgage.
+If the husband stopped paying the loan, the wife would have no recourse against the husband.